Skip to content

 A

-After inflammation is adequately controlled (Grade 1 or lower), resumption may be considered in consultation with the oncologist.
-However, severe ocular irAE such as VKH-like panuveitis carry a high risk of recurrence, and the appropriateness of resumption should be determined on a case-by-case basis.
-After resumption, close ophthalmologic follow-up is necessary 6).
+After inflammation is sufficiently controlled (Grade 1 or lower), resumption may be considered in consultation with the oncologist.
+However, for severe ocular irAEs such as VKH-like panuveitis, the risk of recurrence is high, and the decision to resume should be made on a case-by-case basis.
+After resumption, close ophthalmologic follow-up is necessary6).

 6. Pathophysiology and Detailed Mechanisms